On the equivalence between moderate growth-type conditions in the weight matrix setting II: Main results

 \section{Main results}

-In this section we prove the main statements; the weight function case is then reduced to the weight sequence case.
+In this section we prove the main statements; the weight function setting is then reduced to the weight sequence case.
 Again, we treat a general (mixed) setting and then restrict to special cases.